-FUNCTION Delegated Governance Authority To appoint (and remove) the Chair and Vice-Chair of Board of Trustees Trustees To appoint and dismiss the Governance Professional to the Board of Trustees Trustees To appoint the Chair of a Trust committee Trustees To appoint and remove Trustees Members To approve the appointment and remove co-opted members of LAB Trustees To establish and approve Terms of Reference for Trust committees Trustees To review at least annually the committee structure and any delegated powers Trustees To approve the Scheme of Delegation Trustees To appoint the Chair and Vice Chair of the Local Governing Board and seek Trustee approval LAB To appoint the LAB Governance Professional to Governors and seek Trustee approval LAB To establish governor roles of responsibility for monitoring: Safeguarding, Premium Funding, SEND & Vulnerable Groups including LAC, Website Compliance, Attendance, Mental Health and Wellbeing, Learning and Achievement, Careers and Lifeskills, Quality of Education and Headteacher Performance Review (usually the Chair) and review these annually, in line with Trust Guidelines LAB To monitor academic excellence for the school and hold the Principal/Headteacher to account on behalf of the Trustees LAB With support from the Trust's Central Team (who carry out a termly Audit of the website), the LAB will monitor compliance of the Academy's website, ensuring that the Headteacher/Principal completes all necessary changes so that the school website is enhanced just being compliant.
+FUNCTION Delegated Governance Authority To appoint (and remove) the Chair and Vice-Chair of Board of Trustees Trustees To appoint and dismiss the Governance Professional to the Board of Trustees Trustees To appoint the Chair of a Trust committee Trustees To appoint and remove Trustees Members To approve the appointment and remove co-opted members of LAB Trustees To establish and approve Terms of Reference for Trust committees Trustees To review at least annually the committee structure and any delegated powers Trustees To approve the Scheme of Delegation Trustees To appoint the Chair and Vice Chair of the Local Governing Board and seek Trustee approval LAB To appoint the LAB Governance Professional to Governors and seek Trustee approval LAB To establish governor roles of responsibility for monitoring: Safeguarding, Premium Funding, SEND & Vulnerable Groups including LAC, Website Compliance, Attendance, Mental Health and Wellbeing, Learning and Achievement, Careers and Lifeskills, Quality of Education and LAB Headteacher Performance Review (usually the Chair) and review these annually, in line with Trust Guidelines To monitor academic excellence for the school and hold the Principal/Headteacher to account on behalf of the Trustees LAB Ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of Designated Safeguarding Lead.
+This will normally be the Headteacher or Principal LAB With support from the Trust's Central Team (who carry out a termly Audit of the website), the LAB will monitor compliance of the Academy's website, ensuring that the Headteacher/Principal completes all necessary changes so that the school website is enhanced just being compliant.
 TSLT/LAB To undertake monitoring visits of the school in line with individual governor roles and as a whole board LAB To analyse the annual Governors' Skills Audit data, identifying training required to be undertaken by the LAB or individual Governors LAB GP/CoG